DanielOaks/tinyapps/README.rst

     compass watch

-Compass will automatically regenerate CSS files as you edit the base SASS files in ``static/sass``
+Compass will automatically regenerate CSS files as you edit the base SASS files in ``static/sass``.
+Editing the CSS files in ``static/css`` directly is useless, since the changes will be overridden right away.

 Mockup
 ------